Graham Kerr: Personal setbacks, born-again Christianity and Take Kerr

 Some near-tragedies caused Kerr to suspend his television career, thus ending the show.
 In April 1971, Kerr and his wife Treena were involved in a car crash in California.
 As a result of the accident, he suffered a dislocated spine and a weakened left arm.
 As therapy, Kerr wore a 1 lb bracelet to strengthen the weakened arm.
 In January 1972, Treena was at first diagnosed with lung cancer.
 That diagnosis turned out to be incorrect; it was later determined she had tuberculosis.
 Although a part of a lung was removed, she made a full recovery.
 However, she became addicted to painkillers as well as several other medications.

 In 1975, Treena became a born-again Christian after being encouraged by an employee; Kerr also became religious at the same time.

 Kerr returned to television in 1975 with a daily syndicated five-minute series, Take Kerr, which featured a particular recipe for each show.
 This programme reflected his newfound embrace of both Christianity and healthful eating, with lighter-calorie recipes and Christian elements, including the use of the hymn "This Is the Day the Lord Has Made" as a theme song.
 The programme lasted four series.
 One Christian element on the show, an inclusion of a passage from the Bible in the closing credits, was strongly resisted by one of the stations on which the show aired, and indirectly caused Kerr to lose millions of dollars in potential revenue owing to his unwillingness to compromise.
 This series was later repeated on CNN during its first year or two.

-In a 1975 interview publicizing Take Kerr, Kerr renounced the show The Galloping Gourmet, saying that "What I did wasn't art, it was a crime," given the increasing rate of obesity in the United States.
-He also apologized for two of his trademarks on that show, his wine drinking and his double entendres.
+In a 1975 interview publicising Take Kerr, Kerr renounced the show The Galloping Gourmet, saying that "What I did wasn't art, it was a crime," given the increasing rate of obesity in the United States.
+He also apologised for two of his trademarks on that show, his wine drinking and his double entendres.
 He stated that he was trying to convince TV stations to remove reruns of the show from syndication.